big-fat-software-inc/extending-social/README.md

 # Objective
-To provide a step-by-step tutorial in creating a chrome-extension that changes (i) how facebook appears to users
+To provide a step-by-step tutorial in creating a chrome-extension that changes

-(ii) Later on, we may extend other social media websites (iii) Monitor usage and warn users if they're getting distracted too much
+i.  how facebook appears to users ii.
+Later on, we may extend other social media websites iii.
+Monitor usage and warn users if they're getting distracted too much

 # Table of Contents
 * [Getting started with creating a chrome-extension]()